 Chapter 3 Meeting the New Challenges of the Telecommunications Market

-Preparation for re-assignment of spectrum in the 900 MHz and 1800 MHz frequency bands
+Re-assignment of Frequency Spectrum in the 900 MHz and 1800 MHz Bands

 Reduction of Telecommunications Licence Fees

-In November 2012, the CA and the SCED issued a joint statement that promulgated their decision to reduce the customer connection fee level of Unified Carrier Licences (“UCLs”) from $800 to $700 for each 100 customer connections, and to reduce the mobile station fee level of Public Radiocommunications Service Licences (Paging) and Services-Based Operator Licences (Class 3) from $800 to $700 for each 100 mobile stations.
+In November 2012, the CA and the SCED issued a joint statement to promulgate their decisions to reduce the customer connection fee level of Unified Carrier Licences (“UCLs”) from $800 to $700 for each set of 100 customer connections; and to reduce the mobile station fee level of Public Radiocommunications Service Licences (Paging) and Services-Based Operator Licences (Class 3) from $800 to $700 for each set of 100 mobile stations.
 Following the completion of the legislative procedure, the new licence fees took effect on 1 March 2013.
-In February 2013, PCCW-HKT Telephone Limited and Hong Kong Telecommunications (HKT) Limited (“PCCW and HKT”) applied for leave to lodge a judicial review (“JR”) application against the CA and SCED on their decisions on licence fees reduction.
-The Court granted leave to PCCW and HKT’s application for the JR in July 2013.
-The substantive hearing was held from 17 to 19 June 2015.
-The judgment was handed down on 11 August 2015.
-The Court of First Instance ruled in favour of the CA and the SCED and dismissed the JR application.
-PCCW and HKT lodged an appeal to the Court of Appeal on 4 September 2015.
+In February 2013, PCCW-HKT Telephone Limited and Hong Kong Telecommunications (HKT) Limited (“PCCW and HKT”) applied for leave to lodge a judicial review (“JR”) against the CA and the SCED on their decisions on licence fees reduction.
+The Court of First Instance and the Court of Appeal ruled in favour of the CA and the SCED, and dismissed the JR application in August 2015 and May 2016 respectively.
+PCCW and HKT subsequently appealed to the Court of Final and the process is ongoing.

 Regulation of Broadcast-type Mobile TV Services